 How much does Odoo POS cost in Kuwait?

-Odoo Enterprise is roughly USD 25 per user per month — plus implementation fees from local partners typically KD 400-1500.
+Odoo Enterprise charges a per-user monthly subscription.
+Implementation fees from local Kuwait partners are quoted separately and depend on branch count, modules, and customisation.
+See Odoo's pricing page and request a partner quote for current figures.
 Odoo Community is free but requires self-hosting.
 QuickBiz is a single KWD subscription with no setup fee.

 How long does Odoo POS take to set up?